veit/python-basics-tutorial/docs/libs/upload-install.rst

 ``-s``, ``--sign``
     signs the files to be uploaded with GPG.

-You will be asked for the password you used to register on *Test PyPI*.
+You will be asked for the password of your signature key that you used to register with *Test PyPI* .
 You should then see a similar output:

 .. code-block:: console